dumlutimuralp/antrea-packet-walks/part_c/README.md

 Table 110 on Worker 1 node is shown below.

 This table' s job is simple.
 First flow entry in this table first reads the value in register reg0[16].
-The reg0[16] was set to "1" back in DNAT Table (Table 40) .
-"1" means the destination MAC address in the current flow is known to OVS and the flow should be able to get forwarded. (otherwise it would get dropped) The same flow entry has an action defined as "actions=output:NXM_NX_REG1[]".
-What this action does is it reads the value in "NXM_NX_REG1" to see which OF port is the output port for this flow.
-The value of REG1 was set to "2" back in DNAT Table 40.
-"2" is the OF Port ID of antrea-gw0 interface.
-Hence the OVS sends this flow onwards to the antrea-gw0 interface (as the output port on the OVS).
+If the value of this register is "1" in decimal, that means the destination MAC address is known to OVS and the flow should be able to get forwarded (otherwise it would get dropped).
+The same flow entry has an action defined as "actions=output:NXM_NX_REG1[]".
+What this action does is it reads the value in "NXM_NX_REG1" to determine the OF port this flow will be sent through and then sends the flow onwards to that port.

 <pre><code>
 vmware@master:~$ kubectl exec -n kube-system -it antrea-agent-f76q2 -c antrea-ovs -- ovs-ofctl dump-flows br-int table=110 --no-stats